12 Planning & RL for Transformers (Advanced Topic)

 Agent decomposition: Serialization

-Agent decomposition can itself be learned through chain of thought reasoning
+Agent decomposition can itself be learned through chain of thought reasoning.

-- Decomposes a difficult task into subproblems
+- Decomposes a difficult task into subproblems.

-- Assigns roles, tools, or expertise to sub-agents
+- Assigns roles, tools, or expertise to sub-agents.

-- Coordinate their interaction through shared context
+- Coordinates their interaction through shared context.

 In this sense, agentic structure need not be engineered entirely by hand; it can be learned from human data, experience or self-supervision (simulation).